robelest/robelest/journal/2025-12-25-replicate-local-first.md

 The local-first revolution isn't coming.
 It's here.
 And if you're building collaborative software without offline-first architecture, you're already behind.

 Welcome to the new standard.

 ---

+# A Note on Sponsorship

+After shipping 1.0.0, I met with Jamie Turner (Convex's CEO).
+The vision for Replicate aligned with what Convex wanted for their ecosystem—that "Convex-flavored take on local-first" they'd mentioned in the Series B announcement.

+Replicate became a sponsored project.
+Which is pretty cool.

+It means continued development, feedback from the Convex team, and a commitment to making this work at scale.
+The open-source local-first component that started as a nights-and-weekends experiment is now part of Convex's story.

+---